-Youth at VOYA will have an opportunity to participate in an array of different programs.
-Programs will be offered to meet the youth's needs in regards to:
+Youth at VOYA have an opportunity to participate in an array of different programs.
+Programs are offered to meet the youth's needs regarding:

 - Mental Health/Substance Use and Prevention

-- Education, Vocation, and Employment
+- · Education, Vocation, and Employment

 - Health Adolescent Development

 - Re-Entry

 - Family Engagement

 - Community Engagement

 - Pro-Social Activities

+- Cultural Awareness

+- Parenting

+- Life-Skills

+- Job Readiness/Employment

-Sacramento County is confident that the programming available to VOYA will meet the needs of our youth as Sacramento County has already gained national recognition for programs currently offered at the YDF.
+Sacramento County is confident that the programming available to VOYA meets the needs of our youth as Sacramento County has already gained national recognition for programs currently offered at the YDF.